vyaslav/vertica-kubernetes/README.md

 You can install only one instance of the chart in a namespace.
 The operator monitors CRs that were defined in its namespace only.

 This install includes a webhook for admission control.
+The feature gate NamespaceDefaultLabelName is required for the webhook to work.
+It is enabled by default on Kubernetes 1.21.0.
+This feature will add a label 'kubernetes.io/metadata.name=nsName' to each namespace, which is needed in order to use the namespaceSelector in the webhook config.

 # Deploying Vertica